tguffey/wswebsite-react-vite/README.md

+To Run: npm run dev

+Modify App.tsx to view changes on main page

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.